sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 3. Enable policy.
 4. Restart explorer.exe
 5. Check that  "Show most used apps" Settings toggle is grayed out.
-6. Check that most used apps do not appear in the Start Menu.
+6. Check that most used apps do not appear in Start.

 <a href="" id="start-hidehibernate"></a>**Start/HideHibernate**